splunk/public-o11y-docs/metrics-and-metadata/link-metadata-to-content.rst

   * Spans

 For example, here is a global data link displaying for a host property on a dashboard.
-The global data link leads to an :guilabel:`EC2 Cost and Usage` dashboard in Splunk Observability Cloud, where the system automatically narrows the dashboard is automatically show data that's relevant to the :guilabel:`server4` host.
+The global data link leads to an :guilabel:`EC2 Cost and Usage` dashboard in Splunk Observability Cloud, where the system automatically narrows the dashboard to automatically show data that's relevant to the :guilabel:`server4` host.

 .. image:: /_images/admin/gdl-ec2-cost-and-usage.png
   :width: 100%